Selective sorting

 By doing the right thing, packaging can be more easily identified at the sorting centre, so that it can be recycled.

-Poor sorting practices can lead to contamination of recyclable materials, making the sorting process more difficult and more costly for the university.
+Incorrect sorting can lead to contamination of recyclable materials, making the sorting process more difficult and more costly for the university.
 It can also affect the quality of the materials recycled and compromise the overall effectiveness of the recycling programme.
 By adopting good sorting practices, we help to facilitate the work of sorters and optimise waste recycling.